 In most cases, liability or fault for a car accident can be placed on a driver or other individual who was involved in the collision.
-But not all car accidents are caused by driver error.
+But not all car accidents in Seattle or across Washington state are caused by driver error.
 In some situations, poor roadway or highway design can contribute to a serious accident that leaves a person with life-altering injuries.

 Importance Of Thorough Accident Investigation